nbering/nicholasbering-ca/_resources/database/node-pg.md

 ---
 This is the defacto standard for postgres drivers in Node.
-There are a number of convenience layers built on top of node-pg, but I personally like to work directly of with drive for my data access layer.
+There are a number of convenience layers built on top of node-pg, but I personally like to work directly in raw SQL for my data access layer.

 node-pg directly handles a number of essential features for a SQL database driver, including query parameterization.